No. 8 Stanford's fast start buries Utah

-Five different players scored as the Cardinal (22-4, 12-2 Pac-12) transformed a 9-7 lead into a 20-point margin in a span of less than 5 minutes to stay in a tie for first place in the conference standings.
+Five different players scored as the Cardinal (22-4, 12-2) transformed a 9-7 lead into a 27-7 margin in a span of less than 5 minutes to stay in a tie for first place in the conference standings.

+''We got off to a great start,'' Stanford coach Tara VanDerveer said. ''A great team win us.''

+''We were kind of zombies,'' Utah coach Lynne Roberts said. ''They kind of punched us in the mouth in that first quarter.
+I wish i know why we didn't swing back.''

-Karlie Samuelson and Brittany McPhee each had 13 and Briana Roberson scored 10 for Stanford.
+Alanna Smith led Stanford with 16 points, Karlie Samuelson and Brittany McPhee each had 13 and Briana Roberson scored 10.
+The Cardinal grabbed 20 offensive rebounds to score 29 second-chance points.

+The game was decided early.
+Utah shot 0-for-8 and turned the ball over 5 times in a stretch of 11 scoreless possessions in the first quarter.

 Paige Crozon scored 13 points to lead the Utes, who had more turnovers (22) than field goals (20).